glossary

 Straight Legged

 Pants that have been cut straight from the hip to the floor, i.e. of equal width throughout.
-When pants are cut extra wide, they are popularly known as palazzo pants.

 t